matthewcsimpson/De-AI-Google/README.md

-# De-AI Google Browser Extension
+# De-AI Google Chrome Extension

 The Google AI Overview of search results is often quite bad, so this extension automatically modifies Google search queries to exclude AI-generated results by appending "-ai" to your searches.
-Available for both Chrome and Safari.
+Available for Chrome and Edge browsers.

 ![Demo](./assets/de-ai-5.jpg)